-If time is money, ads – especially video ads – are one of the most notorious and insipid money-drains that exists this side of the deep web.
+If time is money, ads – especially video ads – are one of the most notorious and insipid money drains that exist on this side of the deep web.

 Anyway, clearing in-browser ads out of the way is beneficial, but blocking video ads saves you a ton of time.
 Those 30-second ads (that are now annoyingly placed right in the middle of videos) “ad” up (see what I did there?)!

 If you’re one of those people who like to save screenshots of websites into your notes when doing research, you may have run across the frustration of trying to screen capture a website that requires scrolling.

 Maybe it’s a full-page layout of a website landing page design you like, maybe it’s an entire Amazon listing from top to bottom, or a full page of search results; whatever the case, join 4 million other users in using GoFullPage.